Damian Grabowski

-Damian Grabowski (born May 12, 1980) is a Polish mixed martial artist who last competed in 2019.
-A professional since 2007, he has fought in the UFC, Bellator, Konfrontacja Sztuk Walki (KSW), and M-1 Global.
+Damian Grabowski (born May 12, 1980) is a Polish professional mixed martial artist who last competed in 2019.
+A professional since 2007, he has fought in the UFC, Bellator, Konfrontacja Sztuk Walki (KSW), Fight Exclusive Night and M-1 Global.

 Biography

 Grabowski is a multiple Brazilian Jiu-Jitsu champion of Poland, Vice Champion of the World and European Champion.

 Mixed martial arts career

 European career

 Grabowski defeated Kiril Handzhiyski at FX3 on June 13, 2009 in London (a last-minute replacement for Gary Rawlings).

 Grabowski was then scheduled to fight PRIDE veteran Valentijn Overeem at a Beast of the East event in November in Gdynia, Poland and also Thorsten Kronz (known from Team Germany on M-1) on December 5 in Darmstadt, Germany on Mix Fight Gala IX.
 Damian sustained a shoulder injury during training just a few days before the Overeem fight and had to drop out of both bouts.

 Grabowski then returned in 2008 with a first-round armbar win against Dion Staring and then fought in June against Michał Kita to determine the best heavyweight fighter in Poland.
 After connecting with a powerful upkick that cut the eyebrow of Kita, who slipped and fell out of the ring, Grabowski was declared the winner by doctor stoppage due to a heavily swollen eye.

 Grabowski won bouts with Stav Economou at MMA Attack 3, with Tadas Rimkevicius at M-1 Challenge 39, and with Kenny Garner at M-1 Challenge 44: Battle of Kulikovo.
 The last one was for the M-1 Heavyweight Championship.

 During M-1 Challenge 50 (August 15, 2014), Grabowski fought against his friend, also the Polish fighter, unbeaten Marcin Tybura.
 Tybura managed to take Grabowski down early in the first round and won the fight by mean of the north–south choke.
 Surprised, Grabowski didn't spare the compliments for Tybura after the fight, as the championship belt left in Poland.